gelijergensen/PermutationImportance/README.md

 Breiman offers an O(n) algorithm for this, which orders the variables according to those whose scoring is most adversely affected by permutation.
 In this repository, this is referred to as **variable importance**.
-Lakshmanan offers an O(n) algorithm which determines the next most important variable given a previous listing of important variables.
+Lakshmanan offers an O(n^2) algorithm which determines the next most important variable given a previous listing of important variables.
 This ensures that if multiple variables are highly correlated, then only one will appear as important.
 In this repository, this is referred to as **variable rank**.